Helping build education & training centers. Here is a video about our DREAM School of Hope! Watch & dream with us!

 A child who quits attending school is three times more likely to be HIV positive later in life than a child who completes basic education.

-Although 9,000 to 12,000 students per year are qualified to go on to higher education, only 25 percent of them are able to find places at the limited number of institutions.
+Although 9,000 to 12,000 students per year are qualified to go on to higher education, only 25% of them are able to find places at the limited number of institutions available to them.